risk-first/website/Estimating.md

 ## Itinerary

-This series starts out by categorising four different _types_ of problem, and how the structure of the problem itself affects the approach you must take to estimates.
+This series starts out by categorising several different _types_ of estimation problems, and how the structure of the problem itself affects the approach you must take to estimates.
 They are:

  - [Fill The Bucket](estimating/Fill-The-Bucket.md)
  - [Kitchen Cabinets](estimating/Kitchen-Cabinet.md)